davidmarkclements/0x/readme.md

 ### --name

-The name of the HTML file, without the .html extension Can be set to - to write HTML to STDOUT
+The name of the HTML file, without the .html extension Can be set to - to write HTML to STDOUT (note due to the nature of CLI argument parsing, this must be set using `=`, e.g. `--name=-`).

+If either this flag or `--output-html-file` is set to `-` then the HTML will go to STDOUT.

+Default: flamegraph

 ### ---title